rguske/rguske.github.io/post/a-linux-development-desktop-with-vmware-horizon-part-i-horizon/index.md

 ### 2.2 Download Linux installation iso

-- <span style="color:#018914">**Ubuntu 18.04 LTS:** https://ubuntu.com/download/desktop/
+- <span style="color:#018914">**Ubuntu 18.04 LTS:** <https://ubuntu.com/download/desktop/>
-- <span style="color:#6003B6">**CentOS 8.0** (at this time only 8.0 is supported!): http://isoredirect.centos.org/centos/8/isos/x86_64/
+- <span style="color:#6003B6">**CentOS 8.0** (at this time only 8.0 is supported!): <http://isoredirect.centos.org/centos/8/isos/x86_64/>

 ### 2.3 Create a new Virtual Machine

 Now that your iso is ready to be mounted let´s create a new Virtual Machine.
 Choose your distro from the list and configure your vHardware.
-I followed the official recommendation for *"Improved video playback in a 2D desktop (<a href="https://docs.vmware.com/en/VMware-Horizon-7/7.11/linux-desktops-setup.pdf" target="_blank">page 23</a>)*.
+I followed the official recommendation for *"Improved video playback in a 2D desktop ([page 23](https://docs.vmware.com/en/VMware-Horizon-7/7.11/linux-desktops-setup.pdf))*.

 {{< image src="/img/posts/201912_development_desktop/CapturFiles-20200219_123512.jpg" caption="Figure III: Linux Distribution & vHardware Settings" src-s="/img/posts/201912_development_desktop/CapturFiles-20200224_093014.jpg" class="center" >}}